mdn/content/files/en-us/web/css/css_grid_layout/basic_concepts_of_grid_layout/index.md

 ### Creation of additional tracks to hold content

 You can define an explicit grid with grid layout.
 The Grid Layout specification is flexible enough to add additional rows and columns when needed.
-Features such as adding “as many columns that will fit into a container” are included.
+Features such as adding "as many columns that will fit into a container" are included.

 ### Alignment control